Andres Serrano

 Andres Serrano (born August 15, 1950) is an American photographer and artist.
 His work, often considered transgressive art, includes photos of corpses and uses feces and bodily fluids.
-His Piss Christ (1987) is a red-tinged photograph of a crucifix submerged in a glass container of what was purported to be the artist's own urine.
+His Piss Christ (1987) is an amber-tinged photograph of a crucifix submerged in a glass container of what was purported to be the artist's own urine.
 He also created the artwork for the heavy metal band Metallica's Load and Reload albums.

 Early life

 Serrano was born in New York City on August 15, 1950.
-He is from a half Honduran, half Afro-Cuban background, and was raised a strict Roman Catholic.
+He is from a half Honduran, half Afro-Cuban background, and was raised as a strict Roman Catholic.
 He studied from 1967 to 1969 at the Brooklyn Museum Art School, yet is considered to be a self-taught photographer.

+Personal life

-In December 1980, he married artist Julie Ault.
+In December 1980, Serrano married artist Julie Ault and they were divorced in 2005.
 In a 2012 interview, Serrano references Ault as his "first wife" and Irina Movmyga as his current wife.
 Serrano has said that he is a Christian.

+In 2025, an email from Serrano to Jeffrey Epstein was released as part of the documents released by the House Oversight Committee.
+In the email, dated October 2016, Serrano expresses disgust at the public outrage toward Donald Trump in the wake of the Access Hollywood tape, and describes contemplating giving Trump his "sympathy vote".